What is a Reverse Mortgage?

 If you need assistance maintaining or upgrading your home, contact your city or county Department of Senior Services for help or guidance.
 Many times they offer services at no cost including home repair, maintenance, yard work, adding ramps and other safety features, utility assistance, meal programs and other valuable services.
 If you need assistance, give us a call and we’ll help you get in contact with an agency near you.
 Or, you can contact the State of New Mexico Department of Aging and Long Term Services at (505) 476-4799.

 What could you do if your mortgage payment was eliminated, had additional cash or both?

-Whether you just want to have more money to improve the quality of your life or others’ or pay off bills and medical expenses, a reverse mortgage can give you immediate access to your money.
-Talk to A New Mexico Reverse Mortgage expert CRMP to learn even more about your question, “What is a Reverse Mortgage?” and how it can benefit you.
+Whether you just want to have more money to improve your quality of life or pay off bills and medical expenses, a reverse mortgage can give you immediate access to your money.
+Talk to A New Mexico Reverse Mortgage expert CRMP to learn even more about your question, “What is a Reverse Mortgage?” and how it can benefit you and your family.